 Maximum password age is a controversial topic.

 Some feel that using the same password over an extended period increases the risk of compromise, so you should set a password expiration.
-If a threat actor already has your password, they may continually access information without you even realizing it.
+If a threat actor already has your password, they may continually access sensitive information without you even realizing it.
 Even if your password is still secure, continuing to use it for months or years on end gives hackers ample time to test different combinations until they figure it out.
 To prevent this, many password policies include a maximum password age.
 Microsoft suggests a limit of 30 to 90 days, depending on the level of security you feel is appropriate for your organization.

 On the other hand, the National Institute of Standards and Technology (NIST) no longer recommends requiring regular password changes since users often select similar alternatives that are just as easy to crack.